ScanMountGoat/xc3_lib/xc3_gltf/README.md

 # xc3_gltf
-A command line tool for converting models and maps from Xenoblade X, Xenoblade 1 DE, Xenoblade 2, and Xenoblade 3 to glTF.
+A command line tool for converting models and maps from Xenoblade Chronicles X, Xenoblade Chronicles 1 Definitive Editino, Xenoblade Chronicles 2, Xenoblade Chronicles 3, and Xenoblade Chronicles X Definitive Edition to glTF.

 glTF is an open interchange format designed for efficiently transmitting and loading 3D models.
 The goal of xc3_gltf is to be able to quickly export models and maps into a format that can be understood by many 3D modeling applications and game engines.
 Use [xenoblade_blender](https://github.com/ScanMountGoat/xenoblade_blender) for better results when only using the models within Blender.